 Contact Epp Foundation Repair Today

 If you think you might have house settling cracks in your home, contact us today to schedule an evaluation.
 If we find a problem, we’ll also give you a repair estimate.
-We serve areas in Nebraska, Iowa, Kansas, and Missouri.
+Since 1994, we’ve helped clients in Lincoln, Omaha, Kearney, Nebraska, Missouri, and parts of Northeastern Kansas with foundation repair, basement waterproofing, crawl space encapsulation, and concrete leveling for their homes.